hamishfor/charts/tinkerbell/stack/README.md

 Before installing the chart you'll want to customize the IP used for the load balancer (`stack.loadBalancerIP`).
 This IP provides ingress for Hegel, Tink, and Boots (TFTP, HTTP, and SYSLOG endpoints as well as unicast DHCP requests).

+You'll also want to set the IP used in DHCP packets for option 54, the location of the iPXE binaries, the `auto.ipxe` script, the syslog IP, and the IP for downloading Hook files (`smee.remoteIp`).

+The vast majority of the time,these 2 (`stack.loadBalancerIP` and `smee.remoteIp`) IPs will be the same.

 Now, deploy the chart.

 ```bash